 Don’t be fooled by the icy weather.
-Remember, it’s the sun’s UV rays – not heat – that can cause sunburn, skin and eye damage and skin cancer.
+Remember, UV radiation from the sun – not heat – is the main cause of skin cancer.

 Why is UV a risk at the snow?

 UV levels can be more intense at the snow for two reasons: